Top 47 ETL Interview Questions & Answers (2025)

 36. How would you design a scalable streaming platform?

-The company has become increasingly popular and management is expecting a surge in their worldwide user base.
-They assign you to design a scalable, resilient, and performant architecture to accommodate this growth.
+The company has become increasingly popular, and management is expecting a surge in its worldwide user base.
+To accommodate this growth, they have assigned you to design a scalable, resilient, and performant architecture.

 What clarifying questions would you ask?
 What architectural approach would you propose for the platform, taking into consideration data ingestion, processing, storage, and content delivery?